1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 The 1968 nickel maintains the standard Jefferson nickel specifications established decades earlier.
 The coin weighs exactly 5 grams with precise consistency across all specimens.

 Its diameter measures 21.2 millimeters, while thickness reaches 1.95 millimeters.
-The composition consists of 75% copper and 25% nickel throughout the coin.
-This cupro-nickel alloy gives the coin its distinctive silver-like appearance.
+The composition consists of 75% copper and 25% nickel throughout — note that unlike the 1942–1945 wartime nickels, which contained 35% silver and featured a large mintmark above Monticello, the 1968 nickel contains no silver whatsoever.
 The edge remains plain and smooth without any reeding or decoration.

 All 1968 nickels carry either D or S mintmarks.
 No Philadelphia Mint examples exist for this year, making it unique in the series.